 As a result, the collective memories and aspirations of the Jewish people today are expressed in language and imagery that are utterly dependent on this one land.
 To take away that land from the consciousness of a Jew would be like taking away one of the five books of Moses, or ripping away the story of Bnai-Brak from my grandfather's Haggadah -- the landscape has become the scripture.
 Clearly, these memories and aspirations do not negate nor diminish ties and aspirations that other people have to that landscape -- shared nativity is not uncommon in the history of nations.

 A related question arises from the claim for "Israel's right to exist as a Jewish state."
 "Why Jewish?" ask Israel's antagonists.
 "Isn't the notion of religious state anachronistic in modern times?
 Do you really mean to shape Israel after theocracies like Iran or Pakistan, which favor members of one faith over others?"
-Of course not!

 It is unthinkable that Israel, one of the most secular societies in the world, would aspire to religious exclusiveness.
 The confusion arises from the coarseness of language and the failure of the word "Jewish" to distinguish the various aspects the Jewish identity.
 One might more aptly say that Israel does not seek to be a "religious Jewish state" but, rather, a "national Jewish state" with a "national Jew" being an individual who, by choice, identifies with the collective history and destiny of a group of individuals who call themselves "Jews" (see "I Am Jewish," 2004).